 Congratulations on your acceptance to Seton Hall University!
 We are delighted to count you among an elite group of students accepted into the Class of 2018.
 Below is a helpful checklist of items you need to complete or consider to enroll at Seton Hall University.
 If you have questions about the enrolling process, please contact us at firstname.lastname@example.org or (800) THE-HALL (843-4255).

 Confirm Your Enrollment

 Confirm your intent to enroll at Seton Hall by submitting your Confirmation of Enrollment Form along with the $250 tuition deposit by May 1.
-In March, if you have deposited, you will receive your login credentials for PirateNet.
-To make your deposit, you will need your student ID number.
-Your ID can be found on the top right corner of your acceptance letter.
+Beginning in March, if you have deposited, you will receive your login credentials for PirateNet.
+To make your deposit online, you will need your student ID number found at the top of your acceptance letter.